-So the next step in the pre-production phase would be creating the “animatic” by putting successive panels of the storyboard together, setting the right timing and adding voiceover, dialogues or soundtrack to the mix.
+So the next step in the pre-production phase is creating “animatic” by putting successive panels of the storyboard together, setting the right timing, and adding voiceover, dialogues, or soundtrack to the mix.

-Let’s take a quick look on the definition and key features of a successful animatic for 2D and 3D animation.
+Let’s take a quick look at the definition and key features of a successful animatic for 2D and 3D animation.

-The animatic is more about conveying the narrative elements of the story/script in a visual form than to showcase the visual quality of a product.
-The more time spent on the staging, framing, timing, voice-over syncing and flow, the better.
+The animatic is more about conveying the narrative elements of the story/script in a visual form than showcasing the visual quality of a product.
+The more time spent on the staging, framing, timing, voice-over syncing, and flow, the better.

 Getting deep into details is not recommended, especially for lengthier productions such as feature films.
 However, shorter ones like 3D animated commercials can have more details.
 Some of the animatics made for commercials look very similar to the finished product.